about me

 MA, Art Therapy and Clinical Mental Health Counseling

-Lesley University, Cambridge Mass.
+Lesley University, Cambridge MA

 2010

-Post-Graduate Certification
+Post-Graduate Certification in Existential Psychotherapy

-Institute for Existential-Psychoanalytic Therapy
+Institute for Existential-Psychoanalytic Therapy , Somerville MA

 let’s talk.